 Academic integrity is expected in all Madison College classes and professional development experiences and seminars.
-Cheating, plagiarism, falsifying work, and other forms of academic Medical Coding Specialist Program Handbook 4 dishonesty are prohibited.
+Cheating, plagiarism, falsifying work, and other forms of academic dishonesty are prohibited.
 (Plagiarism is defined as passing of another person's work as your own.)
 Students are obligated to conduct academic work with honesty and integrity according to Madison College standards.
 Students who fail to observe these standards are subject to disciplinary action which may include dismissal from the Medical Coding Specialist Program.

-For more information, please refer to the Madison College website at: https://madisoncollege.edu/academic-integrity
+For more information, please refer to the Madison College website at: https://students.madisoncollege.edu/policies/academic-integrity